-So this year I am keeping it rustic with a Shiitake Crostini that’s full of delicious fall flavors from thyme, pecans, and goat cheese.
+So this year I’m keeping it rustic with a mushroom crostini that’s full of delicious fall flavors from thyme, pecans, and goat cheese.
 This crostini is a breeze to prepare and most of the components can be made ahead of time, which makes this appetizer perfect for those of us who travel during the holiday season.

-And if you love it so much (which I hope you do) this is a great base recipe to refer back to throughout the season.
-With easy ingredient swaps, you can serve a new variation at every party this year!
+If you love this mushroom crostini (which I hope you do), it also makes a great base recipe to change up.
+With just a few easy ingredient swaps and you can serve a new variation at every party this year!

 Thyme ↠ Rosemary